MicrosoftDocs/architecture-center/docs/hybrid/azure-arc-hybrid-config-content.md

 You can connect any other physical or virtual machine running Windows or Linux to Azure Arc.
 To use Azure Arc to connect the machine to Azure, you need to install the Azure Connected Machine agent on each machine that you plan to connect using Azure Arc.

 Once configured, the Connected Machine agent sends a regular heartbeat message every five minutes to Azure.
-When the heartbeat is not received, Azure assigns the machine Offline status, which is reflected in the portal within 15 to 30 minutes.
+When the heartbeat isn't received, Azure assigns the machine Offline status, which is reflected in the portal within 15 to 30 minutes.
 Upon receiving a subsequent heartbeat message from the Connected Machine agent, its status will automatically change to Connected.

 #### Manual installation

-You can enable Azure Arc-enabled servers for one or a few Windows or Linux machines in your environment by using the Windows Admin Center tool set or by performing a set of steps manually.
+Azure Arc-enabled servers can be enabled for one or a few Windows or Linux machines in your environment by using the Windows Admin Center tool set or by performing a set of steps manually.
 You can download the [Windows agent Windows Installer package][windows-agent-download] from the Microsoft Download Center or the Linux agent from [Microsoft's package repository][microsoft-package-repo].

 For more information, see [Overview of Azure Arc-enabled servers agent][agent-overview].